isomerpages/mlaw-acd/_compliance/1-transaction-based-requirements.md

 #### <a id="Suspicious Transaction Report"></a> Suspicious Transaction Report

 Regulated dealers are required to file a STR when there are suspicions on ML/TF activities in the business transaction.
 This should be filed electronically via [SONAR](https://www.police.gov.sg/sonar){:target="_blank"}.
-Regulated dealers are reminded that it is an offence under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act to tip off another person on a STR filed with STRO.
+Regulated dealers are reminded that it is an offence under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act ("**CDSA**") to tip off another person on a STR filed with STRO.

 Please refer to the [STRO website](https://www.police.gov.sg/advisories/crime/commercial-crimes/suspicious-transaction-reporting-office){:target="_blank"} on how to file a STR.